+Basic facts

+Population 174 mill.

+Mobile subscribers 84.
+26 mill.

-Basic facts Population 173 mill.
-Mobile subscribers 81.
-97mill.
-GDP per capita (PPP current international \$) \$7,3978 UNDP Human Development Index, global rank #129/191 WJP Fundamental Rights, global rank #137/14210 Freedom House: Internet Freedom Score 41/10011
+GDP per capita (PPP current international \$) \$ 9,148

+UNDP Human Development Index, global rank #129/193

+WJP Fundamental Rights, global rank #127/142

+Freedom House: Internet Freedom Score 40/100

-AR Category Requests Received Requests Met Comment Lawful Interception No information on requests available for reporting.
-Historical Data 3014832 100% Freeze of historical data No information on requests available for reporting.
-Blocking 306 99% 1901 elements were blocked at the end of the year.
+AR Category Requests Received Requests Met Comment Lawful Interception - - No information on requests available for reporting.
+Historical Data 3224802 100% Freeze of historical data - - No information on requests available for reporting.
+Blocking 118 100% 3556 elements were blocked at the end of the year.
 For all elements, users will be notified of the blocking when trying to access the elements concerned.
-Network Shutdown 9 100% Distribution of authority information 355 100% Account Restriction No information on requests available for reporting.
+Network Shutdown 9 100% Distribution of authority information 194 100% Account Restriction 0 0 No information on requests available for reporting.
+Other 5 100%